sinshu/fftflat/README.md

 fft.ForwardInplace(samples);
 ```

+## Important Notices

+Ooura's original FFT implementation is based on a different definition from that used in Math.NET Numerics.
+FFtFlat adjusts this difference, ensuring its results match those of [Math.NET Numerics' FFT](https://numerics.mathdotnet.com/api/MathNet.Numerics.IntegralTransforms/Fourier.htm).

 Normalization is only done during the IFFT.
 This is similar to using `FourierOptions.AsymmetricScaling` for FFT in Math.NET Numerics.

 Note that the `FastFourierTransform` object is not thread-safe.
 If performing FFT across multiple threads, ensure a separate instance is provided for each thread.

-# Demo
+## Demo

 In this demo video, the spectrum is visualized in real-time as sound is played using `AudioStream` of [RayLib-CsLo](https://github.com/NotNotTech/Raylib-CsLo).